 By the year 2000, children in poorer countries were receiving just half the vaccines provided to children in the developed world.
 Nearly 30 million children were not fully immunized.
 Despite new life-saving vaccines being made available, virtually none were reaching children in developing countries due to the cost.

 The mission behind Gavi was a new approach to the global vaccination challenge, based on the innovative Forum concept of multistakeholder collaboration.

 The aim of Gavi is to make vaccines more accessible and affordable for all children, wherever they live in the world.
 The alliance launched at Davos created multistakeholder cooperation to ultimately save more lives, bringing together the best of what key UN agencies, governments, the vaccine industry, the private sector and civil society had to offer, in order to improve childhood immunization in developing countries and accelerate access to new vaccines.

 The work of the Vaccine Alliance helps developing countries reach the point where they can pay for and manage their own vaccination programmes.
 Sixteen countries – Angola, Armenia, Azerbaijan, Bhutan, Bolivia, Cuba, Georgia, Guyana, Honduras, Indonesia, Kiribati, Moldova, Mongolia, Sri Lanka, Timor-Leste and Ukraine – have started to finance all the vaccines introduced through Gavi support.

-The Vaccine Alliance works closely with the Forum’s System Initiative on Shaping the Future of Health and Healthcare.
+The Vaccine Alliance works closely with the Forum’s Platform for Shaping the Future of Health and Healthcare.

 In 2018, we announced that Gavi became the first international non-profit organization to partner with the World Economic Forum’s Centre for the Fourth Industrial Revolution – a collaboration set to maximize emerging technologies to accelerate Gavi’s impact globally.